LIT-Protocol/docs/docs/sdk/authentication/session-sigs/capacity-credits.md

 ## **Minting Capacity Credits**

-In order to increase your rate limit you'll need to mint an `Capacity Credit NFT`.
+In order to increase your rate limit you'll need to mint an `Capacity Credits NFT`.
 To do so, you can use our `contract-sdk` to mint the nft
 You can download the `contracts-sdk` from `npm` [here](https://www.npmjs.com/package/@lit-protocol/contracts-sdk)

 ```javascript